+For display file DDS generated from CA 2E, the SID is a 10-byte string of characters inserted into the DDS and output as a hidden (non-displayed) field .

+Virtual SID

-- For display file DDS generated at r7.0+ or later, the SID is an actual piece of code inserted into the DDS and output (although not displayed) to the screen (a real SID). - For all other types of display file DDS, the SID is a reference on a cross-reference file that refers to a uniquely identifying piece of text on the screen (a virtual SID).
-This virtual SID must be created manually, by using the YWRKSCRXRF command.
+For all other types of display file DDS, the SID is a reference on a cross-reference file that refers to one or more uniquely identifying pieces of text on the screen.
+This virtual SID must be created by using the YWRKSCRXRF command.